ThaaoBlues/Blue/README.md

 - if you want to take some random words in you trigger sentence, just add * at the word position.

+## Android app :
+The android app (Blue-v2.apk) is designed to be used as a microphone if you don't have one or there is to many noises around (the app uses google-based speech to text engine and it is super mega over turbo powerfull).
+You need to enter the IP of the machine where Blue is running before speaking (don't worry, it will be prompted to you).

 ## Informations

-If you are near the Blue base and a microphone is plugged in, you can talk without opening the app on your phone by beginning your sentences by the hot word you have chossen at the setup.
+If you are near the Blue base and a microphone is plugged in, you can talk without opening the app on your phone (Blue_v2.apk) by beginning your sentences by the hot word you have chossen at the setup.

 All the commands are designed for french people, the script use a translator so you can talk in any languages but it may not translate in the right way to trigger some features.